 - allergic reactions

 IBS is a chronic condition that affects the digestive system.
-It can cause people to experience abdominal pain and bloating, excessive flatulence, diarrhea, and constipation.
+It can cause people to experience abdominal pain, bloating, excessive flatulence, diarrhea, and constipation.

-The symptoms experienced and their severity can vary considerably from person to person.
-It is unclear what causes IBS, and the condition does not currently have a cure.
+The frequency and severity of IBS symptoms can vary considerably from person to person.
+It is

-People who wish to try Aloe vera juice for IBS symptoms should ensure it is purified and consult a doctor before consumption.
+People who wish to try aloe vera juice for IBS symptoms should speak with a doctor first.
+Before consuming the juice, they should ensure that it is purified.